 If you are looking to spice up a rather boring weekend, a trek to Mt.
 Mauyog may be a cure for boredom.
-You can spend your weekend with a day hike to enjoy a relaxing green landscape within the city yet tucked away from all the noise and chaos.
+You can spend your weekend with a day hike to enjoy a relaxing green landscape within Cebu City yet tucked away from all the noise and chaos.

 Update: A group guide is now required with ~Php300 rate, plus ~Php50/pax entrance fee.
 Warning: Like oil prices, these rates are subject to change.
 Others fees may be asked depending on your trail.

-Among the 25 passengers on board that tragic night, only one survived – Nestor Mata who said that the president and his staff were given an invitation for an overnight stay in Cebu but they politely declined because of a scheduled meeting the next day in Malacañang.
+Among the 25 passengers on board that tragic night, only one survived — Nestor Mata — a journalist, who said that the president and his staff were given an invitation for an overnight stay in Cebu but they politely declined because of a scheduled meeting the next day in Malacañang.

 Investigation reports said that the crash was due to ‘metal fatigue‘ that the plane lost altitude and collided with a giant tree at the summit.
 That resulted to one pilot with a broken skull, the co-pilot with his head ripped off and the late president’s body burned to ashes.

-Now here’s the funny part — we’re down on one’s luck during this trip.
-We clearly told the driver and the dispatcher to drop us off in Tabunan a few times, but unfortunately, we were way passed Balamban town and even reached Tuburan.
+Unfortunately, we’re down on one’s luck during this trip.
+We clearly told the driver and the dispatcher to drop us off in Tabunan a few times, but traveled way passed Balamban town proper and even reached Tuburan.
 For our convenience, we decided to have a road trip to its endpoint at Tuburan and get back to Tabunan riding the same v-hire.
 That’s better than alighting being unsure if we can get a ride back.
 V-hires will usually depart from their pickup point in Tuburan only when full—so this will save us time.

 The driver said he never heard us ask to be drop at Tabunan so he gave us a discounted price of Php100 fare instead of the regular Php120.
 We spent another hour of travel time because of that.